NeonKazuha/EduVerse/README copy.md

-# Meta-Edu-Aptos
+# EduVerse

 ## Introduction

-Welcome to **Meta-Edu-Aptos**, an innovative 3D Metaverse platform that redefines virtual learning and education.
+Welcome to **EduVerse**, an innovative 3D Metaverse platform that redefines virtual learning and education.
 This platform offers immersive classrooms where students can engage with course materials, complete assignments, and participate in interactive quests, all within a virtual environment.
 By leveraging **Aptos blockchain technology** and the **Move programming language**, Meta-Edu-Aptos rewards students with tokens and mints NFTs based on their achievements, thereby creating a dynamic learning experience.

 Our goal is to break down geographical barriers and provide accessible, engaging, and interactive educational experiences for students worldwide.
 With features that support real-time collaboration, immersive learning environments, and blockchain-driven rewards, this platform is designed for the future of education.
 In Meta-Edu-Aptos, learning goes beyond traditional methods—it's engaging, fun, and rewarding.
 By completing interactive quests, students can climb up the leaderboard, earn XP points, and unlock exclusive rewards.
 The more you achieve, the more you advance!